 There are only certain times during a business trip you can be compensated under the per diem rate.
 When you eat at a restaurant, order room service, sleep, sight-see, or go to something purely for fun like a Broadway show, you will not be compensated since these are not considered business expenses.
 However, you will be compensated for your time at the airport and traveling to the hotel.
 When you arrive at the hotel and choose what to do next, the employer is not required to compensate you.

 Claiming Gas Reimbursement California

 Down half a cent from 2019, the gas mileage California reimbursement rate for 2020 is 57.5 cents per mile as discussed above.
 To claim gas mileage reimbursement for business-related travel, you will need to fill out one of two forms: Form 2106-EZ and Form 2106.
 Which one you use depends on your situation.
-For example, you will use Form 2106-EZ if you wish to be compensated for actual costs incurred using your personal vehicle for work.
+For example, you will use Form 2106-EZ if you wish to be compensated for actual expenses (calculated by the actual expense method) when using your personal vehicle for work.
 Use Form 2106 for expenses related to your work vehicle.

 Employers who are not appropriately reimbursing employees can face the consequences, although expense reimbursement may not seem like a big issue under the California Labor Code.

 If you have any questions or are concerned that your employer didn’t properly calculate the automobile actual expenses incurred and you are not getting the money you deserve as a California worker, contact an experienced attorney at Dychter Law Offices for a free consultation — our client wins speak for themselves.